-It’s The Perfect Cold Weather SUV
+It’s the Perfect Cold Weather SUV

 When it comes to colder weather and precipitation, the Jeep doesn’t disappoint.
 Whether it’s in deep snow, ice, heavy rain, or flooded areas, you can rest assured that your Jeep will continue to navigate tight turns and have good wheel traction.

-So, whether you’re steering around tough corners such as on mountains, or small areas, it’ll handle very well.
+So, whether you’re steering around tough corners, such as on mountains, or small areas, it’ll handle very well.
 Jeeps will climb up high, steep heels, even those covered with black ice or snow.
 In short, the Jeep is sure to weather even the worst of the conditions.

-One of the best things about owning a Jeep Wrangler is its ability to turn into a drop-top within 5 minutes.
+One of the best things about owning a Jeep Wrangler is its ability to turn into a drop-top within five minutes.
 Not only can you remove the doors for easy access, but you can also take off the top and enjoy the wonderful breezes of the summer weather with relative ease.

 The topless Jeep Wrangler has also made an appearance in several feature films including Jurassic Park, Clueless, Back to The Future, and the Breaking Bad series.
-Over the centuries it’s become a cemented vehicle within American popular culture, and this doesn’t seem to be changing anytime soon.
+Over the centuries, it’s become a cemented vehicle within American popular culture, and this doesn’t seem to be changing anytime soon.